essdot/satellite-streams/README.md

 # Satellite Streams

-A module with streams that emit satellite data.
+A node module with streams that emit satellite data.

 ##RawSatelliteStream

-An object-mode stream that emits the raw objects collected from api.wheretheiss.at.
+An object-mode stream that emits the raw objects collected from [wheretheiss.at](http://wheretheiss.at/w/developer).
 Subclasses [stream.Readable](http://nodejs.org/api/stream.html#stream_class_stream_readable).

 * **ctor([options])**: Optionally specify the ID of the satellite (default 25544) and the request rate (default 2500ms).